The Moravian MBA Program Experience

 Application Deadlines and Start Dates:

 Spring Start Dates

-Program admission requirements include the completion of undergraduate-level business competencies, either prior to matriculation or as part of the program; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.
+Program admission requirements include the completion of undergraduate-level business competencies prior to your first course enrollment; a student must have a GPA equivalent to 2.8 or higher in the business competencies to graduate.
 The business competencies required are:

-To apply to Moravian Graduate’s MBA program, please submit the following:
+To apply to Moravian's MBA program, please submit the following:

 - Graduate Business Application

 - Official Transcripts from all institutions previously attended